Building Futures Before Barriers Begin: How supported accommodation helps 16 to18 year olds prepare for independence and work.

 Join the Conversation

-We welcome collaboration with commissioners, educators, and community partners who share our goal:to make supported accommodation a launchpad for independence, not just a safety net.
+We welcome partnership with commissioners, educators, and community organisations who share our goal, to make supported accommodation a launchpad for independence, not just a safety net.

 References